vijay-kesanakurthi/swap-pay/backend/readme.md

 ### Payments
 - `POST /payments/quote`: Get a quote for a token swap.
-- `POST /payments/swap-and-pay`: Execute the token swap and settle an expense.
+- `POST /payments/swap-and-pay`: Execute the token swap and return the transaction for sign.
+- `POST /payment/paid`: Mark split as paid and save the tx.